oscarotero/psr7-middlewares/README.md

 ### LanguageNegotiation

-Uses [willdurand/Negotiation](https://github.com/willdurand/Negotiation) to detect and negotiate the client language.
+Uses [willdurand/Negotiation](https://github.com/willdurand/Negotiation) to detect and negotiate the client language using the Accept-Language header and (optionally) the uri's path.
 You must provide an array with all available languages:

 ```php
 use Psr7Middlewares\Middleware;